NadiaArhbal/NadiaArhbal/README.md

 ## 🔭 Current Endeavors

-I'm currently a software engineer in Belgium, and my career path involves both developing and acquiring new skills.
+I'm currently a software/integration engineer in Belgium, and my career path involves both developing and acquiring new skills.
 Here are the aspects I'm currently focusing on:

 * I'm involved in innovative and stimulating projects.